dsyer/sagan-wiki/Build-everything.md

 ### Goal

-Compile, run tests, and assemble the executable JAR files for the Sagan applications.
+Compile, run tests, and assemble the executable JAR files for the Sagan *indexer* and *site* applications.

 ### Prerequisites